cmusser/vpnd-port/README.md

    sudo make dports-create-shallow
    ```

-2. Bump the PORTVERSION in the Makefile to match the Git tag of the new version and
+2. Bump the PORTVERSION in the Makefile to match the Git tag of the new version.

-   run the following:
+3. Run the following:

     `sudo make makesum`